-These days, it seems like all of our social outings surround around food.
+These days, it seems like all of our social outings surround food.
 So many people treat brunch like a field trip and dinner like an adventure.
 And when dealing with food allergies, these types of excursions can quickly become stressful.
 Given this, finding activities to do outside of eating are a great alternative for those in the food allergy community.
-Bowling, amusement parks and hikes can all be great outings that don’t involve stress or – God forbid - an EpiPen.
+Bowling, amusement parks, and hikes can all be great outings that don’t involve stress or – God forbid - an EpiPen.

 However, in situations where having food is non-negotiable, there is always the option of potluck.
 Trusting everyone else is always a bit risky, and potluck allows you the comfort of knowing that what you’re eating is safe.
 Cook up your favorite meal and enjoy the great company!

 When dealing with food allergies, eating out can feel like navigating a minefield.
 An immense amount of trust goes into eating at a restaurant, and the fear that comes along can still be paralyzing.
 Therefore, when deciding to eat at a restaurant, it is vital to do it smartly.
 Always inform the waiter and manager of your allergy and request that your utensils and plates be cleaned before being given to you.
-However, unfortunately, eating out will still almost always include some level anxiety.
-That is why, The Food Allergy Concierge works with some of the top restaurants in Israel.
-FAC works with these restaurants by sterilizing their kitchens and checking all their ingredients in order to ensure your safety while dining.
+However, unfortunately, eating out will still almost always include some level of anxiety.
+That is why Food Allergy Concierge works with some of the top restaurants in Israel.
+FAC works with these restaurants by sterilizing their kitchens and checking all their ingredients to ensure your safety while dining.

 During our recent visit to Israel, we really struggled to find food for our son who has anaphylactic level allergies to egg and sesame.
 We approached both restaurants and hotels and were told they were unable or unwilling to take responsibility for preparing his food.

 After learning about Dr. Eliana on-line, we contacted her in the hopes that she could provide a ‘normal’ restaurant experience for our family.